-Based on the stage musical by Alan Jay Lerner and Frederick Loewe (better known for “My Fair Lady” and “Gigi”), this big-budget big-screen production was panned by all critics and tanked at the box-office.
+Based on the stage musical by Alan Jay Lerner and Frederick Loewe (better known for “My Fair Lady” and “Gigi”), this big-budget production was panned by all critics and tanked at the box-office.

 The approach and style are incoherent, combining stagy sequences with some spectacular location shooting, resulting in a dull and ludicrous movie musical.

-Cling Eastwood delivers the song, “I Talk to the Trees,” among several poorly staged numbers.
-One of the highlights is “They Call the Wind Maria,” rendered by the only professional singer in the main cast, Harve Presnell.
+One of the few highlights, “They Call the Wind Maria,” is rendered by the only professional singer in the cast, Harve Presnell.

 It didn’t help that composer and producer Lerner, who thought that Vincente Minnelli was Hollywood’s best musical director, and director Logan, known for better films such as “Picnic,” clashed notoriously on the set.